Memorization in Attention-only Transformers: MEMORIZATION CAPACITY OF ATTENTION-ONLY TRANSFORMERS

 In this section, we present our main results that respectively give upper bounds on memorization in the distribution and association settings.
 We will start with the result on remembering distributions, making the association task a corollary.

 Define $T_{\varepsilon}$ as the smallest number of token sequences whose cumulative probability is greater than $1-\varepsilon$.
 We have $T_{\varepsilon}\leq \left\lceil (1-\varepsilon)N^S\right\rceil$, the upper bound being attained when the probability distribution over token sequences is uniform.
 This notation is consistent with $T_0$ defined earlier, the number of non-zero probability sentences.
-The theorem below states that we can construct a Transformer which approximates the lower bound set in Proposition 1 arbitrarily. \begin{theorem} Let $\varepsilon \geq 0$ and $\gamma >0$.
-Under Assumption 2 there exists $f_{W,E}$ and an AoT $\mathcal{T}$ with embedding dimension $d$, head dimension $d_h$, and $H$ attention heads, satisfying $d_hH+d \geq T_{\epsilon}$, such that
+The theorem below states that we can construct a Transformer which approximates the lower bound set in Proposition \ref{prop:lower_bound} arbitrarily.